Thursday, May 31, 2012

 Friday, May 18, 2012

-Team Twilight Fans Vs Team Hates Shiny Vampires
+Team Twilight Fans vs Team Hates Shiny Vampires

 Back in 2005 an unknown writer had her first book published with a fresh take on the fictional creatures known as Vampires (as well as Werewolves).
 This series took a while to gain popularity often being spoken about, almost as if it were a great secret, by groups of mothers and young women.
 Soon you couldn’t go anywhere without hearing about the revolutionary love founded between a human named Bella and a Vampire named Edward.
 Soon after that Twilight became a household name and has hit popularity akin to Harry Potter (though not quite as lucrative).
 During the years it started to burst in popularity, I happened to be away from it; forsaking all media outlets like TV, computers, and entertaining literature.
-When I had returned the first movie had just come out and I saw a frenzied battleground of those that love the twilight series and feel they need to spread that love like a new founded religion and those that believe vampires are evil blood sucking monsters that shouldn’t be shiny and that twilight makes a mockery of all that is Vampirism.
+When I had returned the first movie had just come out and I saw a frenzied battleground of those that love the i series and feel they need to spread that love like a new founded religion and those that believe vampires are evil blood sucking monsters that shouldn’t be shiny and that Twilight makes a mockery of all that is Vampirism.
 Seeing the body’s strewn hitherto one mangled soul grabbed my pant leg.
 She was part of the former group and with her last ounce of strength thrust the cursed book series for which this battle raged into my arms.
 Then she was gone... she said her kid was done with soccer practice and headed to her mini-van.
 So I found a quiet fox hole to read this series.
 After finishing, forming a personal opinion, I began to talk to my friends about what they had thought.
 My friends consist of literary hipsters (a fancy term for book snobs ;-) , those that grew up on Anne Rice and Buffy, and those that simply hate things that are mainstream.
 Hearing both their intelligent and silly thoughts on the series I formed another opinion.
 Both sides had good points.
 Here is what I have gathered:

 Team Twilight is great!